Elections and political parties in Tuvalu: 2015 elections to the Parliament of Tuvalu

 Sir Kamuta Latasi resigned as MP on 17 October 2018.
 A by-election was held on 20 November 2018, with Simon Kofe, a former senior magistrate, being elected.

 2019 elections to the Parliament of Tuvalu

 The 2019 general election was held on 9 September 2019.
 In the Nukufetau electorate the caretaker prime minister, Enele Sopoaga, was returned to Parliament, however Satini Manuella, Taukelina Finikaso and Maatia Toafa, who were ministers, were not returned.
 Seven new members of Parliament were elected.

 Natano Ministry

 On 19 September, in a secret ballot, the members of parliament elected Kausea Natano from Funafuti as prime minister with a 10-6 majority.
 Samuelu Teo was elected as Speaker of the Parliament of Tuvalu.

 Following the death of Minute Alapati Taupo on 23 May 2022, Reverend Dr Kitiona Tausi was elected to represent Nanumaga in the by-election held on 15 July 2022.
 He was appointed Deputy Prime Minister & Minister for Fisheries and Trade to succeed Minute Alapati Taupo in those roles.

+2024 elections to the Parliament of Tuvalu

+Voting in the general election that was held on 26 January 2024 began at 8:00 local time (UTC+12:00), and ended at 16:00.

+Six new MPs were elected to Tuvalu's 16-member parliament.
+Significant changes to the composition of the parliament include the incumbent Prime Minister Kausea Natano, as well as Puakena Boreham – the only female member of the legislature – not retaining their seats.
+The former Governor General Sir Iakoba Italeli Taeia was elected as an MP and also Feleti Teo, who was the former Executive Director of the Western and Central Pacific Fisheries Commission (WCPFC).

+Enele Sopoaga, the prime minister from 2013 to 2019, was re-elected in the Nukufetau electorate.
+Former foreign minister Simon Kofe retained his seat in the Funafuti electorate.

+No candidates contested the sitting MPs Seve Paeniu, who was the finance minister, and Namoliki Sualiki in the electorate of Nukulaelae, so they were automatically returned to parliament.

+Feleti Teo was appointed as prime minister on 26 February 2024, after he was elected unopposed by the parliament.